 Sliding Shoe Sorter: Applications & Use Case

-In the world of automated sortation for order fulfillment, there are a plethora of sorter types to choose from depending on the specific needs of your operation, from tilt trays to crossbelts to pocket sorters and everything in between.
+In the world of automated sortation for order fulfillment, there are many sorter types to choose from depending on your operational needs.
 Which technology you ultimately leverage will depend on a number of factors, such as your required speed and throughput and the types of inventory and packaging that the system will handle.

 That being said, few sortation technologies are as tried and true as the sliding shoe sorter.
-With a proven, reliable track record, this is one of the most popular and commonly leveraged sorters in the industry.
+With a proven and reliable track record, this is one of the most popular and commonly leveraged sorters in the industry.

 Considering automated sortation for your operation?
 Download our free guide!

-Below, we take a look at how the sliding shoe sorter works, the different ways it can be leveraged within an operation, and recent advancements in the technology that can help you decide whether or not this is the right sorter for your operation.
+Below, we take a look at how the sliding shoe sorter works, the different ways it can be utilized, and recent advancements in the technology that can help you decide whether or not this is the right sorter for your operation.

 What is a Sliding Shoe Sorter?

-When the product that is being conveyed reaches the appropriate divert, one or multiple shoes are activated.
+When the product reaches the appropriate diverter, one or multiple shoes are activated.
 Upon being activated, the shoes slide across the slats in order to divert the product positively.

 Since sliding shoe sorters are adept at handling a wide variety of products, they have proven to be very versatile pieces of equipment.
 Operations with a diverse product mix can benefit from these capabilities, as can operations which are undergoing an evolution in their SKU or product line.